-Respondents were also asked to indicate whether they had experienced any negative impacts due to poor water quality, such as closed springs, rivers, or beaches or poor drinking water quality (Figure 4).
+Respondents were also asked to indicate whether they had experienced any negative impacts due to poor water quality, such as closed springs, rivers, or beaches or poor drinking water quality.
 Respondents were most impacted by poor quality of the following:

 Interest in Environmental Water-Related Topics

 Respondents were asked to indicate their level of interest in water-related topics such as watershed restoration, fish and wildlife water needs, and forest management.
 Respondents could select as many topics as they had interest in from the list.

 Respondents indicated moderate-to-low interest in water-related topics that pertained to the environment.
 Respondents indicated the most interest in learning about the following topics: